-^a To align with preferred language of the community, this analysis will use the phrases "juvenile criminal legal system" and "adult criminal legal system."
-In addition, the term "juvenile" will be used in relation to specific laws or rules governing individuals alleged of crimes through the juvenile criminal legal system.
-The term "youth" refers to individuals younger than 18 years of age and "emerging adults" refers to individuals 18 and 19 years of age.
+^a This analysis uses the phrases "juvenile criminal legal system" and "adult criminal legal system."
+The term "juvenile" will be used in relation to specific laws or rules governing youth alleged of crimes through the juvenile criminal legal system.
+The term "youth" refers to people younger than 18 years of age and "emerging adults" refers to people 18 and 19 years of age.